rwightman/efficientdet-pytorch/README.md

 See [model configurations](effdet/config/model_config.py) for model checkpoint urls and differences.

 _NOTE: Official scores for all modules now using soft-nms, but still using normal NMS here._

+_NOTE: In training some experimental models, I've noticed some potential issues with the combination of synchronized BatchNorm (`--sync-bn`) and model EMA weight everaging (`--model-ema`) during distributed training.
+The result is either a model that fails to converge, or appears to converge (training loss) but the eval loss (running BN stats) is garbage.
+I haven't observed this with EfficientNets, but have with some backbones like CspResNeXt, VoVNet, etc. Disabling either EMA or sync bn seems to eliminate the problem and result in good models.
+I have not fully characterized this issue._

 ## Environment Setup